SAP/transactional-storage-framework/README.md

 This project is inspired by the paper <cite>"The tale of 1000 Cores: an evaluation of concurrency control on real(ly) large multi-socket hardware"[1]</cite>.
 The authors of the paper wrote a toy program to conduct a series of experiments on a large machine in order to observe hot-spots caused by the large number of processors.
 It turns out that small, toy programs are very useful when it comes to checking if a specific database mechanism scales well as the number of processors increases, because those adverse effects that the paper describes will be hardly detected on a large database instance running on the same hardware.

 Therefore, the goal of the project is to provide a transactional storage system framework that enables developers to easily validate algorithms before applying them to a real world system.
+Furthermore, the framework provides default types of tss::Container, tss::Logger, and tss::Sequencer, thereby making the framework itself a stand-alone transactional storage system.

 [1]: Bang, Tiemo and May, Norman and Petrov, Ilia and Binnig, Carsten, 2020, Association for Computing Machinery